For other funding opportunities please visit the External Funding page.

 - Biosketches and Other Support information for both the trainee and the mentor

-Please submit these materials in a single PDF document electronically to Carmen Garcia (CLG4V@hscmail.mcc.virginia.edu) by May 1st at 5PM
+Please submit these materials in a single PDF document electronically to Carmen Garcia (CLG4V@hscmail.mcc.virginia.edu).

 The National Research Program of the ACS funds the American Cancer Society Institutional Research Grant.
 This grant is limited to junior faculty at the rank of Assistant Professor and the investigator cannot have a national award.
 The purpose of this grant is to provide small pilot awards to help junior faculty begin a cancer pilot project.
 The awards have a cap of $30,000 and are limited to one year.
 Approximately 4-6 projects are funded each year.
 Timothy Bender, PhD, the Principal Investigator of the ACS IRG, and an interdisciplinary review committee conducts the review.